• Skip to primary navigation

 Reporting Procedures

-• Immediate Action: Any suspicion or disclosure of abuse must be reported immediately.
+• Disclosure of abuse must be reported immediately to the following:

 • Mandatory Reporting: At New Song church, regardless of our local laws, we have an ethical obligation to report suspected child or vulnerable adult abuse/neglect to CPS and law enforcement.